evanx/component-validator/README.md

 ### Goal

-To formalise a basic component model for various projects, for lifecycle management.
+To formalise a basic component model across some of my Node projects, for configuration and lifecycle management.

 ### Specification